-7. Potential for infection related to indwelling epidural catheter or catheter shearing Expected Outcomes
+7. Potential for infection related to indwelling epidural catheter or catheter shearing

-- Signs of redness, swelling, or purulent drainage at the catheter insertion site are absent. - No signs or symptoms of meningitis will be present.
+- Signs of redness, swelling, or purulent drainage at the catheter insertion site are absent. - at the catheter insertion site are absent - No signs or symptoms of meningitis will be present.

 - Assess catheter insertion site for pain, tenderness, or other signs of infection. - Assess for fever, nuchal rigidity, or changes in LOC.
 Notify physician if present. - Assess catheter tip upon removal.
 Verify that the tip is intact by the presence of a black-colored mark. - Notify the physician if the catheter tip is not intact upon removal. - 8.
-Potential for injury related to migration of epidural catheter into subarachnoid space or development of epidural abscess/hematoma
+Potential for injury related to migration of epidural catheter into subarachnoid space or development of epidural abscess/ hematoma